-Electricity Repair category 1 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-PV panels were noted to be fitted to the roof pitches and we have assumed a feed in tariff exists in this regard.
-It is assumed these panels are fully owned with no third party finance agreement.
-This should be fully investigated prior to purchase.
+e Institution of Engineering Technology recommends that inspections d testings are undertaken at least every five years and on a change of cupancy.
+It should be appreciated that only the most recently instructed or re-wired properties will have installations which fully comply h IET regulations.
+The pects of the electrical installation are dated by modern standards and the stem should be checked as a precaution by a registered electrician and graded as necessary. r